gpaciga/persometer/README.md

 where `container` is the `id` of the element into which the test will render.

+Optionally, there are two helper functions for survey writers:

-Optionally, a validation function is provided that will test your configuration and output any errors to the console.
+1. A validation function is provided that will test your configuration and output any errors to the console.
+This is not an exhaustive test but just validates some basics.
+2. A statistics function that will estimate the distribution of personas your users will get if they answer each statement at random.

 ```
 test.validate();
+test.statistics();
 ```

+Check the console log for the output of these.

+## Configuration

 ### Statements